GoogleChrome/web.dev/src/site/content/en/blog/web-share/index.md

 * It must be invoked in response to a user action such as a click.
 Invoking it through the `onload` handler is impossible.
 * It can share, URLs, text, or files.
-* As of January 2021, it is available on Android in Chromium forks, Chrome OS, and Chrome for Windows.
-Chrome for Safari on MacOS is still in development.
+* As of January 2021, it is available on Safari, Android in Chromium forks, Chrome OS, and Chrome on Windows.
+Chrome on MacOS is still in development.
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share#Browser_compatibility) for details.
-  See
-  [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share#Browser_compatibility)
-  for details.